 Conduct a bookmarks inventory

 Before you start, I’d highly recommend you do an inventory of your bookmarks across your devices.
 If you are like most folks, your bookmark hub lies within the recesses of your browser of choice on your Mac or PC.
-For the purpose of this tutorial, you will need your bookmarks in either Internet Explorer or Safari.
+For the purpose of this tutorial, you will need your bookmarks in Safari, Internet Explorer, Chrome or Firefox.
 All modern browsers have an import and export feature.
 The issue you’ll have to struggle with is if you are ready to permanent move to a new browser.
 Given the convenience of syncing across all of your devices, I’d say it’s worth the move.
 Having switched years ago from Firefox (Mac) to Safari, I did so because of bookmarks syncing in the now extinct MobileMe.
 Back to your bookmarks.
 If the same subset is on your iPhone, you’ve properly set-up syncing.
-If not, don’t worry, let’s work on moving these between all of your devices like a well oiled machine.
+If not, don’t worry, let’s work on moving these between your computer, tablet and iPhone, like a well oiled machine.

 Syncing Bookmarks On iPhone With A Mac or PC